 This is National Children’s Mental Health Week, and the focus is on child mental health.
 The term “health” is not accidental.
 Let’s therefore support not just illness, but also the health and strengths of the child.
 The whole child.
 Strengths and weaknesses are sometimes simply two sides of a coin.
 Parents of gifted children recognize this too well.
 Edweek just published an article that emphasizes the need to look holistically at the needs of children, in particular twice-exceptional children in whom giftedness is often overlooked.
 A determined focus on both health and wellness by physicians, teachers, and parents that includes the complexities of giftedness can be an opportunity for society to do far more for all children.

-Next week, we turn to you to direct the discussion.
+Now we turn to you to direct the discussion.
 What are your questions, comments, and experiences with Misdiagnosis and Giftedness?
-Join the conversation on GPP’s Facebook page and through Twitter (@giftedbooks), and you may see your comments featured in next Thursday’s article!
-Then, stay tuned as the authors of Misdiagnosis and Dual Diagnosis of Gifted Children and Adults join Dr. Kuzujanakis to conclude this series with a Q&A.
+Join the conversation on GPP’s Facebook page and through Twitter (@giftedbooks), and you may see your comments featured in our next blogpost!
+Be sure to check out the authors of Misdiagnosis and Dual Diagnosis of Gifted Children and Adults joining Dr. Kuzujanakis as the conclusion of this series with a Q&A.

 Be sure to catch the previous posts in this series: